zavolanlab/mirflowz/README.md

 #### DAG and rule graph

-Execute the following commands to generate DAG and rule graph images for each workflow.
-Outputs will be found in the `images/` directory in the repository root.
+Execute the following commands to generate DAG and rule graph images for the workflow.
+The output will be found in the `images/` directory in the repository root.

 > **NOTE:** It is essential that you run the DAG and rule graph tests only